 The iconic E-Type Jaguar

-However, there is then a rally Austin Maxi - who knew?
-I immediately recognised the museum was going to dish up a little more than the obvious.
+However, there was a rally at Austin Maxi; who knew?
+I immediately recognised that the museum was going to dish up a little more than the obvious.

 A rear view of a White 1971 Austin Max prepared for the Daily Mirror World Cup Rally in front of the information desk of the British Motor Museum